 Due to the COVID19 pandemic, we are living in a world of unprecedented uncertainty.
 While all aspects of normal life have been upended and impacted, in a world where social distancing is the norm, event planning has been disrupted even more than many industries.

 Social events and life celebrations across the globe are being canceled and postponed.
-Some hosts are getting creative by hosting small ceremonies or pivoting their events completely or partially online.If you are hosting an event in the near future, you may be stuck wondering what to do next and how to handle the next steps.
+Some hosts are getting creative by hosting small ceremonies, drive-by celebrations, or pivoting their events completely or partially online.If you are hosting an event in the near future, you may be stuck wondering what to do next and how to handle the next steps.
 We’ve spoken to many event hosts that are in your shoes and gathered the best tips and things to consider as you navigate this uncertain territory.

 Still On The Fence About Your Event?
 Start Planning Ahead.